 Which of the two "credit regimes" shapes the wage-tenure profile?
-The answer depends on the signs of $\delta$ and $\gamma$ .
+The answer depends on the signs of δ and γ .
 We estimate these two parameters below using variation over time in access to credit in the location where the employment relationship takes place.
-The estimation procedure allows us to distinguish between the two above hypotheses.
-Other confounding issues are discussed below.
+The estimation procedure allows us to distinguish between the two above hypotheses.3